 Telemedicine helps in streamlining patient appointment scheduling.
 Long wait times are one of the major sources of negative patient experiences.
 Virtual appointments eliminate wait times, resulting in positive patient experiences.

 While it is assumed that telemedicine lacks the comfort of in-person interactions, users reportedly are more happier with virtual visits.

 Since the providers are not in a hurry to whisk off to see their next patient, it also results in quality interactions leading to increased patient satisfaction.

 Telemedicine results in cost saving for both the patients as well as healthcare providers.
 For the patients, the biggest cost saving factor is the elimination of commute to and from the doctor’s office.

 For the healthcare practitioners, switching to telemedicine means incurring initial development costs but it results in significant cost savings in the long run.

 By streamlining appointment scheduling and eliminating wait times telemedicine brings efficiency in the practice workflow and results in cost-savings.

 Virtual consultations will become the new norm in the post-pandemic world.
 As patients and providers both realize the benefits telemedicine has to offer and get over the initial learning curve of technology incorporation, telemedicine is here to stay.

 If you are still haven’t started on it and are looking to include telemedicine within your practice workflow, getting in touch with experts in the field can help you get started on the right foot and have you poised for success.

-With more than a decade of experience in building telemedicine applications and a slew of telemedicine success stories in our portfolio, Arkenea understands the intricacies of the process and can help you maneuver through the challenges.
+With more than a decade of experience in developing telemedicine applications and a slew of telemedicine success stories in our portfolio, Arkenea understands the intricacies of the process and can help you manoeuvre through the challenges.